yankh764/rsync-helper/README.md

 5. Added the option to configure rsync command so you can backup whatever you wish.
 6. Edited the config_example so it will be up to date and relevant.
 7. Increased the number of arguments each program can take.
+8. Changed configurations file location.
+9. Running program as a root is now permited.